Ideology of the SS: Positive eugenics

+Racial compromise

 After the beginning of World War II, the SS recruited large numbers of non-Germans from the "inferior races" espoused by the Nazi and SS ideology.
 To justify this contradiction, Himmler began to stress a shared European identity more strongly in the early 1940s, promising that "all those who are of good blood will be given the possibility to grow into the German Volk".
 According to historian Mark P. Gingerich, of the one million Waffen-SS men who served during the war, over half were not even German citizens.
+Even though Hitler portrayed the invasion of the Soviet Union as a pan-European "crusade" to elicit broader participation and sold participants the idea of "growing" into the German corpus, the Nazi leadership continued to operate within rigid racial hierarchies.
+Foreign volunteers were divided into "Germanic" contingents—such as Danes, Norwegians, Dutch, and Flemings—who were accepted into the Waffen-SS, while "non-Germanic" Spaniards, Croats, French, and Walloons were directed into the Wehrmacht; Slavic émigrés were generally rejected.
+Even close allies such as Romania and Italy were treated with disdain in Hitler’s inner circle, their military contributions accepted but their peoples dismissed as "lower nations."
+This duplicity produced a coalition marked by propaganda claims of unity alongside deep racial contempt, with broken promises and the absence of genuine multilateral coordination that only undermined real cooperation.